Reducing Reliance on Paper Towels and Best Plastic-Free Options

 Made and photographed by CatEyedKP on Flickr, Creative Commons license (CC BY-NC-ND 2.0).

-You do not need to spend a bunch of money on replacements for paper towels!
+You do not need to spend a lot of money on paper towel replacements!
 You can use almost any type of cloth:

-old clothing that isn’t good enough to donate
+• old clothing that isn’t good enough to donate, like t-shirts

 I’ve used all of these.
 I turned stained or torn washcloths into cleaning cloths.
 I’ve bought old washcloths at yard sales.
-I’ve cut up old towels of my own or that I bought at the thrift store down to the size I wanted and hemmed the edges.
+I’ve cut up old towels of my own or that I bought at the thrift store, cut them up, and hemmed the edges.
 And I’ve used old shirts that weren’t good enough to donate and cut those into cleaning cloths.
 This is a great way to upcycle old clothing.
 If you can’t sew or don’t have a sewing machine, don’t fret, you can use them as is.
-Hemming just prevents the edges from fraying.
+Hemming prevents the edges from fraying.
 You can use fabric glues, available at the craft store, but I don’t know what chemicals or toxins those contain.

 There are many DIY instructions on how to make cleaning cloths and ‘unpaper towels’ online.